LaunchCodeEducation/aws-basics/content/s3/walkthrough/static-websites/react-static-website/_index.md

 ![Edit Static Website Hosting Expanded View](pictures/edit-static-website-expanded.png?classes=border)

-After you have selected and filled in the correct values scroll to the bottom of the page and click the `Save Changes` button.
+After you have selected and filled in the correct values, scroll to the bottom of the page and click the `Save Changes` button.

 ### Validation